• Skip to main content

 Beautiful night for skiing at Hesperus.

 Ski Hesperus may have a shorter ski season than nearby giant Purgatory Mountain, but it operates longer each day when it’s open.
 You can ski here on nights throughout the week.
-Unfortunately, this 2017/18 season, they have not been able to open due to lack of snow.
+Unfortunately, in some seasons, they have not been able to open due to a lack of snow.

 On your next Colorado ski vacation, try skiing at a resort after the sun goes down for a truly unique experience.
 And if you’re looking for other fun, nighttime activities, try these: